Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you are an active duty member of the Armed Forces and stationed in Virginia, you, your spouse, and dependent children who are 16 years of age or older may drive with a valid driver's license issued by your home state.
 Vehicles registered in your name may be driven with valid out-of-state license plates.
 If you choose to register your vehicle in Virginia, you do not have to obtain a Virginia driver's license.

 You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
-Effective July 1, 2007, children riding in motor vehicles will be required to be properly restrained in a booster seat until they reach eight (8) years of age.
-Additionally, the new law requires rear-facing child seats be placed only in the back seat of a vehicle.
+Children riding in motor vehicles will be required to be properly restrained in a booster seat until they reach eight (8) years of age.
+Children are required to ride in a rear-facing seat until the age of two or when the child reaches the minimum weight limit for a forward-facing safety seat as stated by the manufacturer of the safety seat.
+Additionally, the law requires rear-facing child seats be placed only in the back seat of a vehicle.
 If the vehicle does not have a back seat, the device may be placed in the front passenger seat, provided the airbag has been deactivated, or there is no airbag equipment.

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the State Department of Motor Vehicles website for more information.

 Many States and local jurisdictions have strict laws about the use of cell phones and other digital devices while driving.
 Research these laws on the State Department of Motor Vehicles website.
 Tickets will be issued and fines assessed for violating these laws.
-Play it safe and always use a “hands free” device if you must use a cell phone or other PDA while driving.
+Effective January 1, 2021, it is illegal to have any kind of communications device in your hand while driving on the highways in Virginia.
 Cell phones are prohibited from use while driving on any installation in the Hampton Roads area, this includes hands free devices.

 Virginia drivers younger than 18 years of age may not operate a motor vehicle in Virginia while using a cellular telephone or other wireless communication devices.
 The new law prohibits the use of cell phones even if they are considered to be hands free.
 It also prohibits text - messaging while driving.